Rāja yoga: Etymology and usage

-Rāja (Sanskrit: राज) means "chief, best of its kind" or "king".
-Rāja yoga thus refers to "chief, best of yoga".
+Rāja (Sanskrit: राज) means "king, sovereign, chief, best or most excellent of its kind".
 The historical use of the term Rāja yoga is found in other contexts, quite different from its modern usage.
-In ancient and medieval Sanskrit texts, it meant the highest state of yoga practice (one reaching samadhi).
-The Hatha Yoga Pradipika, for example, states that Hatha yoga is one of the ways to achieve Rāja yoga.
+In ancient and medieval Sanskrit texts, it meant the highest state of yoga practice (one reaching samādhi).

+The Hatha Yoga Pradipika (15th century) for example, authored by Swatmarama, presents Hatha Yoga as a preparatory and complementary practice that leads to the state of Raja Yoga:

+Raja Yoga is defined in the text as:

+The author also warns against exclusive reliance on physical practices:

+According to Swarmarama, these verses underscore the traditional view that physical practices such as āsanas and prāṇāyāma (core to Hatha Yoga) serve to purify and stabilize the body–mind complex, preparing the practitioner for deeper meditative absorption characteristic of Raja Yoga.

 Rāja yoga is discussed in the Yogatattva Upanishad.
 It is then mentioned in a 16th-century commentary on a specific step in the Yoga Sūtras of Patañjali.
 The medieval era Tantric work Dattātreyayogaśāstra explains in 334 shlokas the principles of four yogas: Mantra yoga, Hatha yoga, Laya yoga and Raja yoga.
 Alain Daniélou states that Rāja yoga was, in the historic literature of Hinduism, one of five known methods of yoga, with the other four being Hatha yoga, Mantra yoga, Laya yoga and Shiva yoga.
-Daniélou translates it as "Royal way to reintegration of Self with Universal Self (Brahman)".

-The term became a modern retronym in the 19th-century when Swami Vivekananda equated raja yoga with the Yoga Sūtras of Patañjali.
+Daniélou translates it as "Royal way to reintegration of Self with Universal Self (Brahman)."
+The term became a modern retronym in the 19th century when Swami Vivekananda equated raja yoga with the Yoga Sūtras of Patañjali.
 This meaning is different from that in the Hatha Yoga Pradīpikā, a text of the Natha sampradaya.

-The method of meditation followed under Sahaj Marg, also called Heartfulness follows Raja Yoga system of practice.
-This system is in practice formally since 1945 under the name Shri Ram Chandra Mission (SRCM).

 The Brahma Kumaris, a new religious movement, teaches a form of meditation it calls "Raja yoga" that has nothing to do with either the precepts of Hatha Yoga or Patañjali's Yoga Sūtras.

 Modern interpretations and literature that discuss Raja yoga often credit Patañjali's Yogasūtras as their textual source, but many neither adopt the teachings nor the philosophical foundations of the Yoga school of Hinduism.
 This mixing of concepts has led to confusion in understanding historical and modern Indian literature on Yoga.